It’s amazing to me how often we take books for granted.

 None of the advice in this book is groundbreaking and you’ve probably heard bits and pieces of it before.
 But, in my opinion, no one source has laid it out as eloquently as Harry Browne.

 This book completely changed my life.
 Not only did it open my eyes to how good freedom felt, but it taught me to approach pain as something you can solve – if you’re willing to pay the price.

 While Maximum Achievement may have been what set me free, How I Found Freedom In An Unfree World was what kept me free.

 Now let’s rewind a couple of thousand years and add some serious western philosophy to this discussion.

-At first glance, the personal writings of a Roman Emperor who’s been dead for nearly 2,000 years might not seem to be very related to dealing with a breakup.
+At first glance, the personal writings of a Roman Emperor who’s been dead for nearly 2,000 years might not seem to be very helpful for dealing with a breakup.

-That’s what I thought too when I picked up Meditations for the first time.
+That’s what I thought too when I first picked up Meditiations.

 But when I finished it, I realized I was completely off the mark.

 Just like How I Found Freedom In An Unfree World, Meditations focuses on the many pains we suffer at the hands of our environment and the hands of others.

 And much like how Harry Browne offers a solution, so does Marcus Aurelius.